aalpercem/rickandmorty/README.md

 ## Editable Parts
 ### Known bugs to be fixed in the future

-- One of the components on the cards must be clicked to go to the detail page.
+- One of the components on the cards must be tapped to go to the detail page.
 (Image, text etc.) Clicking on the card itself should be enough.
 - Since AsyncImage is a bit buggy, other alternatives can be used instead.
 - When using the phone horizontally, the display of the detail screen should be responsive.